canonical/dragonboard-gadget/README.md

 ## Building

-To build the gadget snap locally please use `snapcraft`.
+To build the gadget snap locally please use `snapcraft --target-arch=arm64`.

 ## Launchpad Mirror and Automatic Builds.